-Learners examine how language can interfere with clear communication.
-They select examples of ambiguity, assuring expressions, doublespeak euphemisms, jargon, emotive content, false implications, meaningless comparisons, and vagueness.
+Learners examine the psychological and sociological barriers that interfere with clear communication.
+They select examples of ad hominem fallacy, bandwagon fallacy, emotional appeals, red herrings, irrelevant appeals to authority, suggestibility and conformity, “poisoning the well’, and “shoehorning.”
 In an interactive exercise, learners identify ways to overcome these barriers.

 Being a critical and creative thinker is essential in today’s workplace.
 It’s also crucial to your career success, regardless of your field or your position.
 Employers are looking for employees who can creatively problem solve to find answers that are best for both employees and the company.